Want to use Facebook for affiliate marketing? This blog will serve as a brief guide for online marketers on how to leverage the Big Blue.

 User attention spans are at an all-time low.
 This means that you should focus on visual.
 According to an infographic by Neil Patel, photos get 53 percent more likes, 104 percent more comments and 84 percent more click-throughs.

 A ratio of 80-20 works best when employing Facebook for affiliate marketing.
 This means that 80 percent of your posts should be entertaining or educational, whereas, 20 percent of them can be targeted promotions.

-You can also create games and quizzes.
+You can also create games, quizzes and word unscrambling challenges.
 People love them!
 The idea is to build rapport with your audience and then provide value through your products or services.

 Promoting Through Facebook Groups